Pritzker Military Museum & Library: Collections

 The collection of the Pritzker Military Museum & Library comprises over 115,000 items and includes more than 70,000 books, as well as periodicals, videos, artwork, posters, rare military ephemera, over 9000 photographs and glass negatives from the American Civil War and the Spanish–American War to the present, letters and journals from American soldiers, and a sizable collection related to Winston Churchill.
 Sam Gevirtz, who served on board USS Bunker Hill during the Okinawa invasion, donated his two World War II diaries to the Museum & Library.

-The collection is open to the public, but membership is required to borrow circulating materials.
 The Library participates in an interlibrary loan program with major public and university libraries in the continental United States.
-It is a member of several academic consortia, including the Consortium of Academic and Research Libraries in Illinois (CARLI) and Libraries Very Interested in Sharing (LVIS).
+Membership is required to borrow circulating materials.

 The library has a non-circulating collection of more than 3,000 rare books and periodicals, including the Famiano Strada's De Bello Belgico (London: 1650) and John Entick's The General History of the Late War: Containing It's Rise, Progress, and Event, in Europe, Asia, Africa, and America (London: 1763).
 The collection also includes unit histories, such as Civil War regimentals, and cruise books, like those from USS Chicago.
 These materials must be read in the Rare Book Reading Room.

 The institution maintains named collections, which include the Parrish Collection on Soviet History, the Dr. Charles E. Metz Collection (titles on World War II aviation), James Wengert Military Medical Collection, Lt.
 Col. Robert C. Peithman Collection (titles on the United States Marine Corps), Henry J. Reilly Memorial Library (volumes collected by Brig.
 Gen. Reilly), the Robert C. Baldridge Collection (volumes collected by Robert Connell Baldridge), Edward Jablonski Collection (books of historian Edward Jablonski), John V. Farwell Collection (books on the American and British navies), Robert G. Burkhardt Memorial Collection (books on submarines and leadership), Dr. Charles C. Moskos Collection (books on military sociology, LGBTQ and the military, women and the military), Norman E. Harms Collection (books and papers on aviation, tanks, and ships), Robin D. S. Higham Collection (books on aviation, the Civil War, World War I, and World War II unit histories), and World War I and World War II Sheet Music and Song Books Collection.

 Programs

-The Museum & Library has produced and maintains multiple programs related to military history in the United States.
+The Museum & Library has produced multiple programs related to military history in the United States.